Mistakeyy/Twilight/README.md

 ## Note :

 Using these features repeatedly or too quickly:
-Skip To Player / Next Phase / Skip Turn / Eliminate / Revive
+Next Phase / Skip Turn / Eliminate / Revive
 may cause a crash, and they currently have some issues.

-Skip To Player has a built-in 400ms delay to reduce crash probability.

 I will try to fix these issues and add more features soon.